 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
-Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Commissioners.
-Actual expenditures did not exceed appropriations for the fiscal year ended September 30, 2022.
+The general fund budget for the fiscal year ended September 30, 2024 was amended to increase revenues by \$48,681 and increase appropriations by \$29,270.
+Actual expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-DELTA FARMS WATER CONTROL DISTRICT INDIAN RIVER COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+DELTA FARMS WATER CONTROL DISTRICT INDIAN RIVER COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

-Element Comments Number of district employees compensated at 9/30/2022 0 Number of independent contractors compensated in September 2022 0 Employee compensation for FYE 9/30/2022 (paid/accrued) Not applicable Independent contractor compensation for FYE 9/30/2022 \$0 Construction projects to begin on or after October 1; (>\$65K) Not applicable Budget variance report See Variance Report in report for details Ad Valorem taxes; Not applicable Millage rate FYE 9/30/20XX Not applicable Ad valorem taxes collected FYE 9/30/20XX Not applicable Outstanding Bonds: Not applicable Non ad valorem special assessments; Special assessment rate FYE 9/30/2022 \$88.00 Per Acre Special assessments collected FYE 9/30/2022 \$189,737 Outstanding Bonds: Not applicable
+Element Comments

+Number of District employees compensated in the last pay period of the District's fiscal year being reported.
+0

+Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
+1

+Employee compensation Not applicable

+Independent contractor \$1,110

+Construction projects to begin on or after October 1; (>\$65K) Not applicable

+Budget variance report See Variance Report in report for details

+Ad Valorem taxes; Not applicable

+Millage rate Not applicable

+Ad valorem taxes collected Not applicable

+Outstanding Bonds: Not applicable

+Non ad valorem special assessments;

+Special assessment rate \$98.00 Per Acre

+Special assessments collected \$211,806

+Outstanding Bonds: Not applicable

-951 Yamato Road • Suite 280 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com
+1001 W. Yamato Road • Suite 301 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com